Grandeur Of The Seas accidents and incidents

 On September 27, 2014, a 58-year-old female passenger was seriously injured after falling.
 She and her husband were medevaced via USCG rescue boat, transported to Point Lookout Marina, then airlifted to Baltimore.

 (overboard) On August 7, 2014, a 70-year-old male passenger jumped overboard.
-The elderly man was traveling alone.
-CCTV camera records revealed a suicide.
+The elderly man was travelling alone.
+CCTV camera records revealed suicide.
 The alert for a missing person was raised ~12 hours later, after reviewing the CCTV footage.

 On March 9, 2014, a 93-year-old male passenger suffered a head injury and was medevaced via USCG boat.
 The elderly man was then transported to Virginia Beach General Hospital.